breezy-weather/breezy-weather/docs/TECHNICAL.md

 When translations are updated from Weblate, if there are new contributors, add them in `app/src/main/java/org/breezyweather/settings/activities/AboutActivity.kt`.

+## Added translations

+When a translation is added, add the CLDR data for this locale in the weather-unit library.

 # Dependencies

 ## Update Gradle